 Pro-life feminists exemplify the problem inherent in trying to “reframe” the abortion debate: when one tries to reframe the issue, in this case abortion as the exploitation of women, the moral absolutes—abortion is murder and a sin against God—are diminished in favour of discussing abortion within the new framework.
 Hence, the truth of abortion becomes obscured.

 When we distance ourselves from the moral transgression that abortion is—we distance ourselves from the key to ending abortion—embracing the fullness of the truth about the human person which frankly, feminism knows nothing about.
 The truth is that we are made in the image and likeness of God, we have a fallen nature, and we are redeemed by Christ’s sacrifice on the Cross.
-Loving God by following his commandments, including though shalt not kill, is both our purpose and our only hope.
+We are to love God by following his commandments, including though shalt not kill.

 In 2015, America magazine published an article written by Feminist for Life President Serrin Foster titled, “The Feminist Case Against Abortion.”
 The article was adapted from a speech of the same name given by Foster at Wellesley College in 2004.
 The article contains elements of the claims made by FFL as discussed in this essay.